Farouk Kibet: Personal life

 Kibet maintains a private personal life.
 He is married and has a son, Farouk Kibet Jr.

 Net worth

-Farouk Kibet's net worth is estimated to be around Ksh 300 million (approximately $2 million USD), primarily derived from his roles in political consultancy and various business ventures.
+Farouk Kibet's net worth is estimated to be around Ksh 300 million (approximately US$2 million), primarily derived from his roles in political consultancy and various business ventures.

 Influence and recognition

 Within the Kenya Kwanza political alliance, Kibet is often referred to as 'Sir Farouk,' highlighting the respect he commands among politicians and senior government officials.
 His strategic influence has positioned him as a key advisor to President Ruto, involved in high-level political negotiations and decisions.
 Notably, Deputy President Rigathi Gachagua has acknowledged Kibet's pivotal role, noting that even high-ranking officials seek his counsel and approval to engage with the President.

 Controversies

 Kibet's prominence has not been without controversy.
 He has faced accusations of involvement in the 2007 post-election violence and the National Youth Service (NYS) scandal.
 However, he has not been formally charged or convicted in relation to these allegations.